e-chesoni/Pidgeot/README.md

-# Pidgeot UAV Project
+# Pidgeot

 ## Overview
-Welcome to the Pidgeot UAV Project!
+Welcome to the Pidgeot (a UAV simulator project)!
 This repository is dedicated to the development and exploration of advanced UAV (Unmanned Aerial Vehicle) technologies.
 Inspired by the swift and keen-eyed Pokémon Pidgeot, our project aims to embody the agility, speed, and precision of its namesake in the realm of aerial vehicles.

 ## Objectives
 - To develop UAV systems that excel in speed, efficiency, and reliability.